TPCH to Host Overview of the Housing Central Command Initiative

 -Brandi Champion, Housing First Director at the City of Tucson, in an interview with KGUN9.

+The City of Tucson has a new resource to help people experiencing homelessness as well as housed people concerned about homeless issues.
 Available 24/7, the phone line is available for connections to find emergency shelter, access domestic violence resources, to be assessed for housing services, and more.
+Call anytime, day or night, for these resources.

-☎️Call 24/7: (520) 791-2540☎️
+Call 24/7: (520) 791-2540

 Featured Report: “Shoestring Away from Nothing”: Experiences of Housing Insecurity in Pima County